 If you are shopping for a car for your teen’s use, check online to calculate premiums by comparing car makes and models.
 You can also speak with or email an insurance agent to learn which models are the best value when it comes to a teen’s car.

 Your teen can also save money if they own their car by bundling their insurance with yours and receiving a multi-vehicle discount, if available.

-Buying additional liability insurance once your teenager starts driving doesn’t sound like a way to save money on auto insurance for teens but while you will pay more in car insurance premiums, you are protecting your family and your assets when you buy more liability insurance when an inexperienced driver joins your policy.
+Buying additional liability insurance once your teenager starts driving doesn’t sound like a way to save money.
+However, while you will pay more in car insurance premiums, you are protecting your family and your assets when an inexperienced driver joins your policy.

 All states have minimum amounts of liability insurance that drivers must carry.
 Many people carry more than the minimum in case they are involved in a serious accident.
 Because teenage drivers are more likely to get into accidents than other drivers, paying a little more for liability insurance can put some of your financial concerns to rest once your teens take to the highway.

 While it is almost always cheaper to insure your teen driver by adding them to your policy, there are exceptions.
 That is why you must do the math before figuring out your best insurance options.

 It’s vital to understand how insurers rate teenage drivers.
 If you have several vehicles on the policy, the insurance company will usually rate the new driver for all vehicles, not just the one set aside for your teen’s use.
 If every car has full coverage, meaning collision and comprehensive insurance as well as liability, getting your teenager a separate policy could be cheaper than adding them to yours.
 Many insurers will offer a discount on a separate teen policy if they live under your roof.